-Calcium hardness is the measure of the amount of dissolved calcium found in your pool water.
-If this particular pool parameter is not right, it can lead to an aggressive pool.
-Thus causing damage to your pool and mechanical systems.
+What is calcium hardness?
+It is the measure of the amount of dissolved calcium found in swimming pools and spa water.
+If this pool parameter which is part of the water chemistry in swimming pools is not right, it can lead to an aggressive pool; thus, causing damage to your pool surfaces and mechanical systems.
 In most cases this part of your swimming pool water chemistry is not tested very often.

-These are two completely different but related entities and should be treated as such.
+These are two completely different things but related entities and should be treated as such.

 Total hardness is the sum of both calcium and magnesium.

 It is sometimes expressed in grains of hardness.
 The hardness of the calcium in your spa or pool water, is measured as calcium carbonate.
 Whenever this calcium carbonate is not in solution, we refer to it as scale.